piannelli/dwipe-2.1.0-disknukem/README.md

 To build correctly you need to have installed libncurses, libpthread, libmicrohttpd 0.9.9, libxml2, libjson and libcurl.

-### Trick to do testing

-dwipe expects to have the label of each drive written in /dev so it can display it.
-After compiling it, to ensure it will start correctly, you need to manually create a ".label" file for each device udev recognized in your system.
-For instance, if you have /dev/sda and /dev/sda1, you must create two files :

-  echo -n /dev/sda  > /dev/sda.label

-  echo -n /dev/sda1 > /dev/sda1.label

 # What will be new?

 This version of dwipe will add functionality to expose data through the web in XML and JSON.